 It is said that imitation is the sincerest form of flattery.
 While that may be true in fashion it should not apply to surgeons, accountants or attorneys you are considering.
 We note that our law firm was the only law firm to file a state Court action for our client who was injured in the January 14, 2018 shuttle boat fire involving Tropical Breeze Casino Cruz, LLC.
 We note that we were also the first law firm to file a claim in federal court for our client when the vessel owners filed a claim for Limitation And/Or Exoneration (we were publicly recognized through the local TV stations and Tampa Bay newspaper that Tropical Breeze was trying to limit all claimants’ injuries and damages to a total of $27,300 -not, per claimant, but total!).

-WE ARE HERE TO HELP YOU RIGHT NOW WITH YOUR CASE.
+WE ARE READY TO HELP YOU NOW.

 7 THINGS WE PROMISE: